 You are precious.

-Your attention helps her feel her best.
+Your attention helps them feel their best.

 A timer keeps it clear that you will pay attention the whole time.
 You won’t get distracted.
 Nothing will interrupt your approval.